ostwrafi/Impress-Your_crash/README.md

 # Impress-Your-Crash

-A fun interactive web project to ask someone to be your best friend!
+A playful interactive web project to ask someone a special question!

 ## Features
-- Playful question: "Do you Love me Broo?
-Will you be my Best Friend?"
+- Romantic question: "Do you Love me?
+Will you marry me?"
-- Animated GIFs for engagement
+- Animated GIF for engagement
-- "Yes" button leads to a celebratory page
+- "Yes" button leads to a celebratory page (`yes.html`)
 - "No" button playfully moves away when hovered or clicked
 - Responsive and colorful design